PhiBao/airdrops/README.md

 ## Troubleshooting

 If you encounter errors:
-- Verify your private key is correct
+- Verify your private key is correct in the .env file
-- Check your connection to the Humanity testnet
+- Check your connection to the respective network
 - Ensure your wallet has sufficient funds for gas fees
+- For the Tea script, make sure *recipientAddresses* contains valid addresses